January 28, 2021

 American Rescue Plan Funding for Government Entities

 There is a large allocation for government (state, local and municipal government entities) that should eliminate the need for states to flex the school funding as it did for K-12 through the CARES Act.
-As of March 2, the government allocation under the American Rescue Plan will be approximately $420 billion.
+The government allocation under the American Rescue Plan is $350 billion.

 This funding will help enable state, local and municipal governments to not only balance their budgets, but also allow for the same protections in opening their facilities and keeping them open.
 The allocation will help facilities to combat the negative impact of COVID-19, as well as assist government entities in keeping their constituency, properties and assets safe in the future.